These are the Most Violent Prisons in the World. Follow along if you are interested in learning more about the culture of these prisons.

 10. San Quentin Prison

 San Quentin Prison was established in 1852 and is the oldest prison in the state of California.
 Although the prison has a gas chamber, the only executions performed there are by lethal injection.
 Violence is a continual issue at San Quentin even with a large staff of guards.
 A particular incident occurred in February 2006 when some racially motivated attacks resulted in the injuries of 100 inmates.
 Additionally, two inmates were killed.
 The prison is known for its poor conditions, and a 2005 report stated that “it is our opinion that it is dangerous to house people there.”

 9. Bang Kwang Prison

-Bang Kwang Prison is located in Bangkok, Thailand and is nicknamed “the Bangkok Hilton.”
+Bang Kwang Prison is located in Bangkok, Thailand, and is nicknamed “the Bangkok Hilton.”
 However, it is far from being a place that anyone would want to stay.
-The prison is known for routine torture of its inmates.
-Inmates are crammed into small cells, and death row inmates are often given as little as two hours notice before they are dragged off to their execution.
+The prison is known for the routine torture of its inmates.
+Inmates are crammed into small cells, and death row inmates are often given as little as two hours’ notice before they are dragged off to their execution.

 8. Rikers Island Prison